jankaszel/hyperwell-thesis/chapters/discussion.md

 ## Architecture {#sec:discussion:architecture}

+Conceptual issues with first approach:

+* Peers within the network are considered to be peoples' personal devices---commodity hardware: personal computers, tablets, smartphones.
+This poses two constraints: First, commodity hardware has limited computing power compared to enterprise, professional, or data center hardware.
+Second, personal devices don't share the amount of network bandwidth that is available for data center hardware---talking Megabit versus Gigabit connections.
+* Request/response protocol implements a client-server architecture within a P2P network
+* Pure clients (not serving any data) also become part of the P2P network, imposing an imbalance between data availability and peer connections
+* This again leads to bottlenecks around bandwidth and network capacity, with many clients requesting data from a small number of serving peers

 Identification within distributed networks via the Decentralized Identifiers standard [@did2019].

 Some take-aways from both architectures:

-* Cloud computing and Content Delivery Networks[^cloudflare-edge] (CDNs) have made data constantly available, commonly driven by economic interests (such as, increasing profit on scale by reducing load times).
+* Cloud computing and content delivery networks[^cloudflare-edge] have made data constantly available, commonly driven by economic interests (such as, increasing profit on scale by reducing load times).
 This shifted a majority of computation on the web over to cloud providers such as AWS or GCP.
 While that can still benefit a legal entity, a corporation, or an institution, users accessing a website will still expect similar data availability—regarding response times as well as consistent availability—as for cloud-hosted content.
 Missing this caused a severe bottleneck during the first version of the implementation.
 * The requirement for a centralized instance in order to bridge data from decentralized systems into the web cannot be rectified: Today’s web browsers can just connect to IP addresses and not join swarms, like with DHTs.
 * Federated systems: provide an alternative; yet, in federated systems such as Mastodon (refer to @sec:related?), instances don’t necessarily mirror each others’ data, but refer to it and build a cohesive network altogether.
 	* Mirrors: Kind of a federated systems where mirrors provide an dispensable infrastructure; they merely provide a mirror of the data, but can be taken offline.
 Also, detail in @sec:related.
 * Gateways impose some sort of decentralized governance (as opposed to a fully distributed governance), yet they solve the aforementioned issues with a resulting unequal distribution of load in P2P systems.
 However, as browser vendors are increasingly adding support for P2P data-sharing protocols such as IPFS[^ipfs-opera] and Dat, providing gateway access to a P2P network could soon become legacy infrastructure.

-[^cloudflare-edge]: CDN providers such as Cloudflare, Akamai, and Fastly serve a wide array of clients by ensuring data availability anywhere on earth, which again reduces load times for users.
+[^cloudflare-edge]: Content delivery network providers such as Cloudflare, Akamai, and Fastly serve a wide array of clients by ensuring data availability anywhere on earth, which again reduces load times for users.
 So-called ‘edge servers’ are being deployed to the thousands in order to replicate clients’ assets: <https://www.cloudflare.com/learning/cdn/glossary/edge-server/>
 [^ipfs-opera]: Opera for Android recently introduced support for IPFS URLs: <https://blog.ipfs.io/2020-03-30-ipfs-in-opera-for-android/>.
 While the proposed solution involved directing requests of IPFS URLs to the official IPFS gateway, other browser vendors include actual implementations of the protocols used, such as Beaker does with the Dat protocol: <https://beakerbrowser.com/>.

 ## Implementation {#sec:discussion:implementation}